 Both of these represent attempts to use lossy compression to predict the market.
 Although some technical traders insist that there is no prediction involved when using technical analysis, obviously they do that because of an ignorance of a massive literature that refers to such techniques as prediction methods.

-Compression with technical analysis basically maps a vector of historical prices to some representation of it for reducing prediction complexity, i.e., it is a lossy compression method because information is lost, as opposed to some more advanced but equal ineffective lossless methods where information is not lost (e.g. Lempel -Ziv).
+Compression with technical analysis maps a vector of historical prices to some representation of it for reducing prediction complexity, i.e., it is a lossy compression method because the information is lost, as opposed to some more advanced but equally ineffective lossless methods where information is not lost (e.g. Lempel -Ziv).

 But why this lossy compression method has failed and caused such a massive wealth redistribution?

 Part of the answer can be found on the chart below (updated as of Jan.
 19, 2021):

 Technical analysis was developed during the 1960s and 1970s when personal computers were not even available.
 It was an attempt to identify an alphabet for compressing stock data and profiting from predictions.
 Note that most technical analysts still use books written during that period and their subsequent revisions.

 However, also note that during the period of technical analysis development, there was high 250-period autocorrelation of lag 1 in daily returns, as shown on the above chart that also shows bands for significance.

-As I have discussed in another article, those who developed technical analysis were fooled by the high and significant autocorrelation and attributed predictive ability to random formations in stock data.
+As I have discussed in another article, those who developed technical analysis were fooled by the high and significant autocorrelation and attributed the predictive ability to random formations in stock data.
 Actually, in commodities and currencies, the autocorrelation was not as high or non-existent.

 Technical analysis was a true gift to market makers because a large army of retail traders entered the market battleground armed with it, a truly useless tool.
 And most were ruined, day, swing, and trend-followers alike.